-v1.0 18 Jun 2014 First copy terms of reference. v1.1 19 Aug 2015 Updated sections and inserted an additional appendix to reference the SELEP Accountability Framework and TES Register of Interests. v1.2 16 Sep 2015 Reworded sections to add clarity in quorum and decision-making conditions. v1.3 01 Aug 2016 Updated to establish formal processes for selecting new members, re- electing members, re-electing the Chair/Vice-Chair, and for terminating membership. v1.4 20 Mar 2017 Updated to incorporate changes to the revised SELEP Local Assurance Framework. v2.0 01 Jun 2018 Rewritten to incorporate extensive changes/additions to the SELEP Local Assurance Framework following the Mary Ney Review and subsequent deep-dive audit of SELEP governance. v3.0 01 Apr 2020 Updated after SELEP registered as a company limited by guarantee. v3.1 13 Dec 2021 Revision to allow recruitment to be delayed and members' tenures extended in exceptional circumstances. v3.2 05 Dec 2022 Updated the functions, roles and responsibilities of TES and the frequency of meetings.
+v1.0 18 Jun 2014 First copy terms of reference. v1.1 19 Aug 2015 Updated sections and inserted an additional appendix to reference the SELEP Accountability Framework and TES Register of Interests. v1.2 16 Sep 2015 Reworded sections to add clarity in quorum and decision-making. v1.3 01 Aug 2016 Established formal processes for selecting new members, re-electing members, re-electing the Chair/Vice-Chair and for terminating membership. v1.4 20 Mar 2017 Incorporated changes to the revised SELEP Local Assurance Framework. v2.0 01 Jun 2018 Rewritten to incorporate extensive changes/additions to the SELEP Local Assurance Framework following the Mary Ney Review and subsequent deep-dive audit of SELEP governance. v3.0 01 Apr 2020 Updated after SELEP registered as a company limited by guarantee. v3.1 13 Dec 2021 Revision to allow recruitment to be delayed and members' tenures extended in exceptional circumstances. v3.2 05 Dec 2022 Updated the functions, roles and responsibilities of TES and the frequency of meetings. v3.3 15 May 2023 Reclassification of Further Education and updated recruitment policy.